luisferreira97/AutoOC/README.md

 <!-- CITATION -->
 ## Citation

-To cite this work please use:
+To cite this work please use at least one of the following articles:

 ```
 @article{FERREIRA2022109820,